 Reading is my superpower, according to my coffee mug.
 I get my caffeine fix, and make a statement about how important reading is to me.
 I can’t remember not being able to read—to me it’s like breathing—necessary for life!
 I’ll read anything in a pinch, including any and all packaging (cereal boxes included), but I prefer fiction.
 I love literary fiction, women’s fiction and mysteries or suspense with a focus on character (Elizabeth George, Louise Penny); Southern writers for their strong sense of place and lyrical prose (Pat Conroy, Fannie Flagg, Lee Smith); coming of age novels (To Kill a Mockingbird, Boy’s Life); and classics.
 I also read historical fiction, fantasy and a little science fiction.
 When I read nonfiction, I prefer essays on nature and gardening (Sy Montgomery, Michael Pollan, Henry Mitchell), and books on travel, cookery and sewing.
 One of the great things about working in a library is I’m surrounded by other bibliophiles—I love to hear what others are reading so I can add to my “to read” list!

 Destined to become a librarian?
 Probably: I cataloged my books—including all umpteen Nancy Drew mysteries—when I was in 4th grade.
 These days you’ll find me reading tons of nonfiction, especially the narrative stuff with a storyline that reads like fiction.
-I’ll read nonfiction about nearly any topic, but books about presidential history, aviation, journalists, popular sociology, adventure, and historic tragic events most often populate my reading list.
-I’m also a mystery reader, drawn to private investigator first-person narratives and police procedurals.
-Craig Johnson’s Walt Longmire mystery series is my current favorite.
-I also like contemporary fiction, especially the types of books that are discussable for book clubs.
+I’ll read nonfiction about nearly any topic, but books about self-improvement, presidential history, aviation, journalists, popular sociology, adventure, and historic tragic events most often populate my reading list.
+I also like contemporary fiction and historical fiction, especially the types of books that are discussable for book clubs.

 Reading book review journals for my job ensures that my “To Read” list keeps getting longer every day.
 I read mostly fiction, though I’ll read nonfiction if it is something that interests me.
 I’m generally perceived to be the “quirky books” reader, and guilty as charged.
 I like weird and snarky if it’s written well.
 Loved Rowling’s Casual Vacancy, Ramsland’s Doghead, and Good Omens by Gaiman/Pratchett.
 I will read anything contemporary or historical (literary or genre) if I like the writing and mood, especially books taking place in colder climates (quirky!)
 A vacation in either Bali or Finland?
 No contest, I’d head north every time.
 I also like mysteries (I’ve read everything by P.D.
 James and Louise Penny) and psychological suspense, with the odd thriller thrown in.
 I love the Charlie Parker series by John Connelly and I enjoy the occasional ghost/horror novel, but have my standards—no zombies, boring and devoid of personality!
 Dark and gloomy I like, a la Karen Maitland.
 Not much one for chick-lit or romance and I rarely read fantasy or science fiction (unless required to by work), but I never say never.